lautaro-bazalo/fx-example/readme.md

 ![img.png](img.png)

+I think that one big benefit of fx are the hooks to startup and shutdown the serve.
+You only have to define the functions to run and stop the server and forget to work with channels and signals.

 #### Links of reference
 * [Youtube channel Panpito](https://www.youtube.com/watch?v=UnrAF8FwfXU&t=1751s&ab_channel=Panpito)
 * [Meduim Post](https://luannt2909.medium.com/apply-dependency-injection-with-uber-fx-golang-365d914189c1)

 ### Running the APOC
-To start up, there is a file called docker-compose.yaml it will create a container mysql database.
+To start up, there is a docker-compose.yaml it will create a mysql database.